-Petitioner seeks to exclude notebooks and internal documents relating to Patent Owner's arguments regarding antedation of the prior art (Exhibits 2001-2009, 2014, and 2015) and related testimony.
-Paper 64, 2-7.
+Petitioner also seeks to exclude notebooks and internal documents relating to Patent Owner's antedation arguments (Exhibits 2001-2015) and testimony relying thereon.
+Paper 65, 4.
 We do not rely on any of these exhibits in rendering this Decision.
 Thus, we dismiss this aspect of Petitioner's Motion to Exclude as moot.